Rodolfo-Terriquez/autoflow/README.md

    * `query` (string, optional) – semantic-search query.
 If omitted, all markdown files in `sourceFolder` are returned.

 2. **transform** – run an AI prompt on the collected content
-   * `prompt` (string, required) – the text sent to the AI model.
-The notes found in previous steps are appended automatically.
+   * `prompt` (string, conditional) – the text sent to the AI model.
+Required if `promptFile` is not used.
+   * `promptFile` (string, conditional) – path to a Markdown file containing the prompt.
+Required if `prompt` is not used.
+The notes found in previous steps are appended automatically to the content of the file.

 3. **write** – save the AI output
    * `targetFile` (string, required) – full path of the file to create/append (e.g. `"Reports/Summary-{{date}}.md"`).
 Supports `{{date}}` placeholder.